matthewdoles/doles-salesforce-community/README.md

 ##### Experience

+- [contentHeader](src/main/default/lwc/contentHeader).
+Each section uses this custom built LWC header.
+When the component is placed into the builder the component takes a 'Content Title' parameter which is used to display the correct image and title.
+- There are two other LWCs on the page: [jjSalesforceDeveloper](src/main/default/lwc/jjSalesforceDeveloper) and [applicationSupportAnalyst](src/main/default/lwc/applicationSupportAnalyst).
+Details on projects I have worked on in each role were put into LWCs to utilize the [lightning-accordion](https://developer.salesforce.com/docs/component-library/bundle/lightning:accordion) component to help save on page space.
+All other page details/content is using the out of the box rich content editor.

 ##### Salesforce

+- [contentHeader](src/main/default/lwc/contentHeader).
+Each section uses this custom built LWC header.
+When the component is placed into the builder the component takes a 'Content Title' parameter which is used to display the correct image and title.
+- All text content is stored in rich content editors.
+- [salesforceCertifications](src/main/default/lwc/salesforceCertifications).
+Displays the current Salesforce Certifications I hold.
+Leveraging the [lightning-layout](https://developer.salesforce.com/docs/component-library/bundle/lightning-layout) component to apply dynamic sizes to different device sizes.

 ##### Projects

+- Tile Menu component pointing at the project navigation menu ([Project_Navigation_Menu.navigationMenu-meta](src/main/default/navigationMenus/Project_Navigation_Menu.navigationMenu-meta)).
+Each project is given its own unqie page to utilize the out of the box Tile Menu.

 ##### Education

 - [myEducation](src/main/default/lwc/myEducation).
 Custom built LWC to display information related to my education.
 Applies mobile specific CSS to better display and wrap the header content.

+##### All Pages

+- [communityFooter](src/main/default/lwc/communityFooter).
+Custom built LWC to display my contact and profile information on every page footer.
+Applies mobile specific CSS to change from inline-flex (row) to block (column).